How to Stop Sibling Bullying Once and For All

 If you are unsure of your intervention and its impact on dealing with sibling bullying, contact a family therapist or parent coach.
 Plus, use these tips to avoid excessive friction before your success in eliminating the whole bullying dynamic from your home.

-Care to Listen- First Intervention in Sibling Bullying
+Care to Listen- First Step to Stop Sibling Bullying

 The behavior of the bully was, undoubtedly, wrong.

 But the viewpoint he wants to express through this behavior is, in most of the cases, just right.
 As parents, it’s our duty to listen to our children and help them with developing adequate communication skills.

 Let them vent out their issues.
 They need to unload their emotional baggage somewhere.
 Unfortunately, this somewhere becomes their siblings most often.